-Online admissions are the first crucial step towards e-learning.
-Shortly after students enroll in a course of their choice, they’ll be asked to log into a learning management system (LMS).
-This makes online admissions the first one in the list of e-learning website features.
+Online admissions are the first major step towards elearning.
+Shortly after students enrol in a course of their choice, they’ll be asked to log into a learning management system (LMS).
+This makes online admissions the first important e-learning website features.

 The LMS is the platform where students can view their syllabus, learn how to contact their professor and access most course materials, including online readings, videos, audio files and other resources.
 This is also where students go to participate in discussion boards – written exchanges with fellow classmates.
-In some systems, students can also email and instant message their classmates and instructors.
+In some systems, students can also send emails and instant message to their classmates and instructors.

 - Automated online software system works 24 x 7